 - Try a pocket money app.
 You can use it to set a savings goal with your child, choose a pocket money amount, and track saving and spending.

 - Encourage your child to shop around for the best savings account.
 Many banks offer no-fee accounts for people under 18 years.

 You’ll probably be your child’s first lender.
 This is a good chance to teach your child about the importance of repaying loans as part of money management.

 For example, perhaps your child has been saving for some special sneakers and now they’re on sale.
-You might lend her the last $20 that she needs so she can buy them before the price goes back up.
+You might lend your child the last $20 that they need so they can buy the sneakers before the price goes back up.
 But you might also discuss and agree on a repayment plan.